There was a failure executing the send pipeline: “Please ensure that exsmime.dll has been registered in the system.”

 Please ensure that exsmime.dll has been registered in the system.

-This is a strange behavior occurs in a custom pipeline that uses MIM/SMIME encoder.
-The solution that I found to solved the problem was the first solution presented here.
+This is a strange behavior that occurs in a custom pipeline that uses the MIME/SMIME encoder.
+The solution that I found to solve the problem was the first solution presented here.

 Solution 1